 - Class 1: On these small pedelecs, the motor engages only when the rider is physically pedaling.
 Furthermore, the motor automatically cuts off if the bike’s speed exceeds 20mph.

 - Class 2: A larger motor can independently power the vehicle at speeds of up to 20mph whether the rider pedals or not.

 - Class 3: The largest pedelecs are basically a combination of the other two.
 Ther motors do not independently power the bike, but these vehicles usually have a top speed of about 28mph.

 The classification means basically nothing in terms of state law.
 But local municipalities may have different rules about where these vehicles may operate (i.e. street or sidewalk).

-For more information about vehicle laws and regulations, contact Horwitz Horwitz & Associates.
+For more information about vehicle laws and regulations, contact the Chicago personal injury lawyers at Horwitz Horwitz & Associates.